Russia says warning shots deter UK warship; London denies it - WTMJ

 It was the first time since the Cold War that Moscow acknowledged using live ammunition to deter a NATO warship, reflecting the growing risk of military incidents amid soaring tensions between Russia and the West.

-The Russian Defense Ministry said the Russian warship fired warning shots after the British destroyer HMS Defender had ignored a notice against intrusion and sailed 3 kilometers (1.6 nautical miles) into Russia’s territorial waters.
+The Russian Defense Ministry said a patrol ship fired warning shots after the British destroyer HMS Defender had ignored a notice against intrusion and sailed 3 kilometers (1.6 nautical miles) into Russia’s territorial waters near Sevastopol, the main Russian naval base in Crimea.
 It said a Russian Su-24 bomber also dropped four bombs ahead of the British ship’s path to persuade it to change course.
-Minutes later, the British warship left the Russian waters, the ministry said.
+Minutes later, the British warship left Russian waters, the ministry said.

+Russian Foreign Ministry spokeswoman Maria Zakharova denounced Defender’s maneuver as a “rude British provocation that defies international law.”

-The Defense Ministry said it has summoned the U.K. military attache in Moscow to protest the British destroyer’s maneuver.
+The Defense Ministry said it summoned the U.K. military attache in Moscow to protest the destroyer’s “dangerous move.”
+It urged British authorities to investigate the crew’s actions.

 Britain’s Ministry of Defense denied the Defender had been fired on or was in Russian waters.